 - Five Wishes — considered one of the more comprehensive living will templates.
 Written in everyday language, it speaks to your medical, personal, emotional and spiritual needs.
 The way it is presented can help structure discussions with your family and physician.

 - Durable Power of Attorney for Health Care (also known as a health care proxy or agent) — used to identify the person(s) you trust to make your health care decisions if you lose the ability to do so (including temporary loss of capacity).
 Everyone age 18 or older should have a Health Care Proxy.

 - Be sure to select someone who will follow your wishes and can advocate for you in a health care setting.

 - The form does not require a notary or an attorney to be valid, only the signature of two adult witnesses who have not been named as your proxy or your alternate proxy.

 By creating your advance directives before you are faced with an illness or injury, you can spare your loved ones the stress of making decisions about your care if you are unable to do so.
 Make sure you share your documents with your loved ones, your doctor and your local hospital.

 Review these materials periodically to ensure they are current and they still reflect your preferences.

-- The Compassion & Choices site has some useful forms to supplement your advance directives, including a Dementia Provision.
+- The Compassion & Choices site has some useful tools to supplement your advance directives, including the Dementia Values and Priorities Tool.